Kentucky Derby Winners: Full List, Results and History (1875–2026)

 The Kentucky Derby is the most famous horse race in America.
-It runs every first Saturday of May at Churchill Downs in Louisville Kentucky.
-The race has been going since 1875 without a single break.
+Every year on the first Saturday of May the best three-year-old Thoroughbreds in the world line up at Churchill Downs in Louisville, Kentucky.
+The race has run every single year since 1875 without a break.

-The race covers one and a quarter miles and lasts about two minutes.
+The race is one and a quarter miles on dirt.
+It lasts about two minutes.
 Millions of fans watch from home every May while hundreds of thousands fill the seats at Churchill Downs.

 Table of Contents

-Godolphin LLC owns and bred Sovereignty.
-Godolphin is the racing stable of Sheikh Mohammed bin Rashid Al Maktoum the ruler of Dubai.
-They tried 12 times before to win the Kentucky Derby.
+Sovereignty won the race.
+He is a bay colt owned and bred by Godolphin LLC, the racing stable of Sheikh Mohammed bin Rashid Al Maktoum, ruler of Dubai.
+Godolphin tried 12 times to win the Kentucky Derby before this.
 Sovereignty finally delivered that first win.

-- Post position: Drew post 18 but broke from post 16 after two scratches
+- Post position: Drew post 18, broke from post 16 after two scratches

 - Closing odds: 8.98-1